-Saving S$200,000 for a flat in Singapore seems like a monumental feat.
-But if you start now, you’ll be able to afford it by your 35th birthday.
+Saving $300,000 for a flat in Singapore seems like a monumental feat.
+But if you start now, you'll be able to afford it by your 35th birthday.

-We know what you’re thinking: how can you possibly scrape together S$200,000 or S$300,000 for a flat by the time you’re 35?
+We know what you’re thinking: how can you possibly scrape together $300,000 for a flat by the time you're 35?
 It’s impossible.
-But countless Singaporeans have done it, and some even in their early 30s.
+But countless Singaporeans have done it, and some even by their early 30s.

 So don’t freak out; we’ll explain how exactly you can save enough money by your 35th birthday.

 Your CPF contributions, especially your employer’s 17% top-up, are critical to buying your first home.
-When you take out an HDB loan, you can only borrow up to 90% of the flat’s price.
-The remaining 10% must either be in cash or from your CPF.
+If you're taking out a HDB Concessionary Loan, Loan To Value (LTV) Ratio is 90% – this means that you can only borrow up to 90% of the flat’s valuation price.
+The remaining 10% must either be in cash or from your CPF OA.

-So if you are buying a flat that costs S$200,000, you must have at least S$20,000 in cash for the down payment.
+So if you are buying a flat that costs $300,000, and assuming that you're opting for a HDB Concessionary Loan, you must have at least $30,000 in cash for the down payment.
 If you haven’t accumulated this amount in your CPF, it can be painful to part with it from your bank account.

 There are two reasons for doing this.
-First, it is a contingency in case your CPF is insufficient for the down payment, or if HDB does not extend you the full 90% loan (this sometimes happens).
-The savings will make up for the difference in cash.
+First, it is a contingency in case your CPF is insufficient for the down payment, or if HDB does not extend you the full 90% loan (this sometimes happens, here are some possible reasons).
+In these cases, your savings will make up for the difference in cash.

 Second, your savings exist to prevent debt.
 Should you encounter some kind of financial emergency, such as needing to find a new job or needing surgery, your savings will tide you over.

 If you don’t have savings, you’ll probably have to resort to loans.
-This affects your DSR and afflicts you with interest repayments.
+This affects your Total Debt Servicing Ratio (TDSR) and afflicts you with interest repayments.

 An endowment plan is an insurance plan with a savings component.
 Besides giving you insurance coverage, an endowment plan pays out a lump sum after a given period (e.g. 15 years).

-Many people use endowment plans to fund something specific, such as a University education, a car, or the down payment on their first home.
-Most endowment plans grow your money at around 3 – 5% interest, which is much higher than a bank’s fixed deposit.
+Many people refer to endowment plans as "forced savings".
+An endowment plan can be used to fund something specific, such as a University education, a car, or the downpayment on a home.
+Most endowment plans grow your money at around 3 - 5% interest, which is much higher than a bank’s fixed deposit.

-Alternatively, you might consider a blue chip programme, which can be bought at banks such as OCBC and POSB.
-The cost can be as low as S$100 per month.
+Alternatively, you might consider a blue chip investment plan (BCIP), which can be bought at banks such as OCBC and POSB.
+The cost can be as low as $100 per month.

 Rather than pick specific blue chip companies, you may want to keep it simple by just buying a Straits Times Index Fund.
 The returns from ST Index funds are pegged to the ST Index, and due to low management fees may earn higher returns than endowment plans.